triton-inference-server/server/docs/custom_operation.rst

-To make the custom layers available to Triton, the TensorRT custom layer implementations must be compiled into one or more shared libraries which are then loaded into Triton using LD_PRELOAD.
+To make the custom layers available to Triton, the TensorRT custom layer implementations must be compiled into one or more shared libraries which must then be loaded into Triton using LD_PRELOAD.
 For example, assuming your TensorRT custom layers are compiled into libtrtcustom.so, starting Triton with the following command makes those custom layers available to all TensorRT models::